Leg Injuries (cont.)

 Check Your Symptoms

 First aid for a suspected broken bone

 - Control bleeding.

 - Remove all anklets or rings.
 It may be hard to remove the jewelry if your leg or foot swells.
 Swelling without the removal of jewelry can cause other serious problems, such as compression of nerves or restriction of blood flow.
-See a picture of removing a ring that is stuck.

 - Do not attempt to straighten an injured leg.

 - Splint the injured leg to protect it from further injury.
-Loosen the wrap around the splint if signs develop below the wrap that indicate the wrap is too tight, such as numbness, tingling, increased pain, swelling, or cool skin.
+Loosen the wrap around the splint if signs develop below the wrap that mean the wrap is too tight, such as numbness, tingling, increased pain, swelling, or cool skin.